esa/NASA-breakup-model-cpp/README.md

     // Minimal RuntimeInputSource only with minLc = 0.05 [m] and all involved satellites. auto configSource = std::make_shared<RuntimeInputSource>(0.05, satellites);
-    // Initialize a BreakupBuilder with a configuration object
+    // Initialize a BreakupBuilder with a configuration object.
-    // (YMALConfigurationReader or RuntimeInputSource or your own derived source) BreakupBuilder breakupBuilder{configSource};
+    // (YMALConfigurationReader or RuntimeInputSource or your own derived source.)
+    BreakupBuilder breakupBuilder{configSource};
-    // Create the actual breakup simulation
+    // Create the actual breakup simulation.
     auto breakup = breakupBuilder.getBreakup();
-    // Run it and collect the result breakup->run();
+    // Run it and collect the result. breakup->run();
     std::vector<Satellite> debris = breakup->getResult();
 }